 ]]>

 Sacrificing themselves to save your life, you are imbued with the powers from The Guardian of the Northern Lights to cleanse the land from corruption.
 Along the way, you'll come across remnants of the lost civilization, reuniting shaman bodies scattered throughout the chapters with magical staves, releasing their souls and allowing them to rest peacefully.
-Now, only a floating spirit orb, the former guardian serves as a mentor, guiding you throughout the visually impressive environments.
+Now only a floating spirit orb, the former guardian serves as a mentor, guiding you throughout the visually impressive environments.
 There's no mini-map or anything to follow, but visual cues help guide you along.
-You'll solve environment puzzles without combat, either by instilling relics with the powers of light or matching symbols carved into stone statues.
+You'll solve environmental puzzles without combat, either by instilling relics with the powers of light or matching symbols carved into stone statues.

-Spirit of the North Enhanced Edition can be completed around the five-hour mark, but as your progress, you'll learn new powers requiring the use of spirit energy.
-The energy can be found throughout the game world from blue flowers, letting you channel it inward or release it into relics that open blocked passageways, or activating an ability such as entering a spirit form and running across flowing water.
+Spirit of the North Enhanced Edition can be completed around the five-hour mark, but as you progress, you'll learn new powers requiring the use of spirit energy.
+The energy can be found throughout the game world from blue flowers, letting you channel it inward or release it into relics that open blocked passageways, or activate an ability such as entering a spirit form and running across flowing water.
 Besides the powers, you can run, bark, and jump, but the movement feels imprecise.
 With the amount of platforming required, you'd have thought that jumping would feel better.
 You'll occasionally slide off edges or be blocked by invisible barriers, but wandering around with the atmospheric orchestrated soundtrack is awe-inspiring.

 Spirit of the North Enhanced Edition is a visually impressive narrative experience that foregoes dialogue for atmosphere and world-building.
 The game is simply beautiful and runs smoothly; however, the gameplay should have been tweaked with the PlayStation 5 release.
 Occasionally, it is unclear what you need to do, or the imprecise jumping can cause you to backtrack needlessly.
 It's a solid platforming adventure that successfully tells a tale through pictographs and gameplay.